How motion capture and camera tracking benefit football performance

 Used in this way, the technology can help coaches and players understand the how and why of technique and pinpoint the minutiae of what makes ‘perfect technique’ and where improvements need to be made.
 It also allows coaches to understand the ‘loads’ players are experiencing – to help them manage fatigue and other risk factors.
 By giving coaches more information on how a player is performing a certain task the coach can see if that performance differs from an athlete’s usual workload.
 If a coach sees those differences then they are able to understand if there’s a potential risk of injury and immediately stop the drill if so.
 In future it may even be possible to deliver this feedback on loads automatically to the athlete via alerts and vibrations from the sensor itself.

-Maximising the potential of motion capture for football
+Maximising motion capture technology for football performance

 With the advances in technology that we see today – including the miniaturisation of wearable sensors, more intuitive apps and real-time wireless data uploads from sensors – it will become easier and easier for coaches to build motion tracking analysis into their training sessions.
 The annual pre-season baseline capture session will become a well-established part of player management, with more regular and more in-depth ongoing assessments to intelligently manage player load and injury prevention.
 For elite teams and programs, the sports biomechanist will become a senior part of coaching setups.